pymacaron/pymacaron/README.md

 # the value of the environment variable MY_AWS_SECRET
 ```

-### klue-config.yaml - Expected key-values
+### pym-config.yaml - Expected key-values

-klue-microservice expects the following attributes to be set in
+pymacaron expects the following attributes to be set in
-'klue-config.yaml':
+'pym-config.yaml':

 * 'name' (MANDATORY): a short name for this project, also used when naming
   elastic beanstalk environments.